kinnith246/Project-1---Group-3/README.md

 # Project-1---Group-3
+# Does Fitbit inspire users to exercise?

-Proposal: Does having a Fitbit inspire people to meet the recommended exercise guidelines
+Proposal: Does having a Fitbit inspire people to meet the recommended exercise guidelines?
+Does it inspire people to exercise more than the general public?

 Project Overview
 Project Name: